Alyssa is a wife, mom, and coffee enthusiast who loves nature. She enjoys sharing her favorite tips and tricks to enhance your home garden.

-Hummingbirds are remarkable and there is something magical and extraordinary about catching a glimpse of these tiny birds.
-Having a hummingbird feeder in a prime location is the perfect way to get an up close view of these special birds.
-I look forward to the end of April and beginning of May when I can put my feeder out.
+Hummingbirds are remarkable, and there is something magical and extraordinary about catching a glimpse of these tiny birds.
+Having a hummingbird feeder in a prime location is the perfect way to get an up-close view of these special birds.
+I look forward to the end of April and the beginning of May when I can put my feeder out.
 I keep a close eye on it, and when a hummingbird stops by, everyone in the house pauses to watch.

 For the past few years, I've set the feeder just outside of our dining room window.
 We usually get four to five hummingbirds each season.
 They flutter about the feeder, alternating between getting a drink and hovering to look into the window, chirping away.
 It is truly a magical experience each time.